3ZadeSSG/Socket-Programming/README.md

 # Assignment 7
 * [x] Using RMI in Java design a remote server that can provide several services as follows:
- * a) Method 1: select_old(), can select all odd length words and sends back to client.
+ * a) Method 1: select_odd(), can select all odd length words and sends back to client.
  * b) Method 2: check_palindrome, can check a word is odd length palindrome or not.

 # Assignment 8